-Hidradenitis suppurativa is a chronic inflammation of the skin characterized by the presence of blackheads and one or more red, soft lumps (lesions).
+Hidradenitis suppurativa is characterized by the presence of blackheads and one or more red, soft lumps (lesions).
 Lesions often enlarge, open and secrete pus.
 Scarring can occur as a result after a number of relapses.

 This condition is often considered a severe form of acne .
 Hidradenitis suppurativa occurs deep in the skin around the oil glands (sebaceous) and hair follicles .
 The affected body parts are usually the groin and armpits, which are also the main locations of the apocrine sweat glands